-Wrongful death occurs when someone’s negligence or incompetence costs another person their life.
-These instances are usually sudden and unexpected.
-If this has happened to a loved one, you can seek justice for them.
-An Omaha wrongful death lawyer from Welsh & Welsh will fight for your loved one’s rights and help you get the compensation you deserve.
+A wrongful death occurs when someone’s negligence or incompetence costs another person their life.
+If this has happened to a loved one, you can seek justice for them and potentially get financial compensation that can help your family move forward.
+Sometimes legal action is required to truly gain closure.
+An Omaha wrongful death lawyer from Welsh & Welsh PC, LLO will fight for your loved one’s rights and help you get the compensation you deserve.

-Welsh & Welsh defends the Nebraska families whose loved ones have passed and holds the negligent party accountable for their actions.
+Welsh & Welsh PC, LLO defends Nebraska families whose loved ones have passed and holds the negligent party accountable for their actions.
 It’s a bitter truth that had the party acted competently, it’s likely the accident that caused the death would have never happened.
-When you speak up, you’re doing what you can for your loved one, as well as influencing change that has the potential to prevent other families from experiencing a similar tragedy.
+When you speak up on behalf of your loved one, you’re doing what you can for them, your own family, and other families who might one day suffer from a similar tragedy at the hands of the same individual, company, or group that acted wrongfully.

 What Are Common Causes of Wrongful Death?

 Unfortunately, any time someone doesn’t act carefully, they put other lives at risk.
-Some of the common cases that our attorneys handle are:
+Because of our state’s laws, that person can be held accountable for their negligence.
+Some of the common cases that our attorneys handle involve:

 - Motor Vehicle Accidents.
 Car accidents, truck accidents, and motorcycle accidents can cost innocent people their lives.
 Negligent drivers who don’t obey traffic laws, are distracted, or are driving while intoxicated can cause fatal crashes.